-To be a member of RITMA , the candidate must be 18 years of age or older.
-He must have a degree in osteopathy from a school recognized by RITMA or be a health professional with a degree from an internationally recognized university or school and have completed a training in osteopathy.
+To become a member of the RITMA Osteopathic Association, the applicant must be 18 years of age or older.
+He/she must be a graduate in osteopathy from a recognized school that meets the standards of the World Health Organization or be a health professional who has graduated from an internationally recognized university or school and has completed a course of osteopathic training.

 Diploma in Osteopathy (D.O.)

-The applicant must have completed his training at a school recognized by RITMA.
-These trainings/schools comply with the standards of the World Health Organization.
+The applicant must have completed his/her training in a school recognized by RITMA.
+These training centers/schools respect the standards of the World Health Organization.